xubingyue/avocadodb/Documentation/Books/Manual/DataModeling/Collections/README.md

 ### Synchronous replication

-Starting in ArangoDB 3.0, the distributed version offers synchronous replication, which means that there is the option to replicate all data automatically within the ArangoDB cluster.
+Starting in AvocadoDB 3.0, the distributed version offers synchronous replication, which means that there is the option to replicate all data automatically within the AvocadoDB cluster.
 This is configured for sharded collections on a per collection basis by specifying a "replication factor" when the collection is created.
 A replication factor of k means that altogether k copies of each shard are kept in the cluster on k different